KeKe23333/KeKe23333-Big-Data-Management_comp_9313/Project1_python/README.md

 years to your job.
 We will also use more than 1 reducer to test your code.
 Assuming there are 20 years, and we use 2 reducers, we will use the following command to run your code:

-$ python3 project1.py -r hadoop hdfs_input -o hdfs_output --jobconf
-myjob.settings.years=20 --jobconf mapreduce.job.reduces=2
+$ python3 project1.py -r hadoop hdfs_input -o hdfs_output --jobconf myjob.settings.years=20 --jobconf mapreduce.job.reduces=2

 In this command, hdfs_input is the input file in HDFS, and hdfs_output is the output folder in HDFS.
 You can access the total number of years in your program like “N = jobconf_from_env('myjob.settings.years')” (use “from mrjob.compat import jobconf_from_env” in your code).
-Please ensure that the code you submit can be compiled.
-Any solution that has compilation errors will receive no more than 4 points.
-Marking Criteria:
-Your source code will be inspected and marked based on readability and ease of understanding.
-The documentation (comments of the codes) in your source code is also important.
-Below is an indicative marking scheme:
-Result correctness: 6
-Algorithm design (the use of design patterns learned to reduce memory consumption and to improve efficiency): 5
-Code structure, Readability, and
-Documentation: 1